-- II.A.2.
+II.A.2.
 The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
-(Core) - II.A.2.a) Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time specified below for administration of the program.
-This may be time spent by the program director only or divided between the program director and one or more associate (or assistant) program directors.
+(Core) [Proposed revision scheduled for review by the ACGME Board in June 2022, and not subject to further comment at this time.]
+II.A.2.a) Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time specified below for administration of the program director only or divided between the program director and one or more associate (or assistant) program directors.
 (Core)

 Number of Approved Minimum Support

 Fellow Positions Required (FTE)

 1-2 10%

 3-4 10%

+5-6 20%